 The age group for undergraduate students is 19-25.
 The participants recruited were 266 undergraduate students from a university.
 However, 37 incomplete responses were removed from this study.
 The valid number of participants in the study is 229.
-The sample size was larger than the 98 minimum sample size determined using the GPower program calculation.
+The sample size was larger than the 98 minimum sample size determined using the G\Power programme calculation.
 The mean of ages is 22.19 (SD = 1.67).
-Among them, 57.2% were female, and 42.8% were male.
+Among them, 57.2% was female, and 42.8% was male.